-- (1) The provisions of this policy, in respect of the supply of water to a customer, shall constitute the payment conditions of the Municipality as water services authority and water services provider, contemplated in sections 4 and 21 of the Water Services Act No. 108 of 1997. - (2) Service charges in respect of water shall be determined in accordance with metered consumption. - (3) Monthly accounts shall be rendered for water consumption and the customer shall effect payment thereof by the due date. - (4) Availability charges for water, where applicable, are levied annually for a specific financial year but recovered in monthly instalments to assist its customers.
-In the case of the consolidated account of a customer being in arrear during a specific financial year the full amount becomes due and payable with immediate effect. - (5) The tariffs to calculate the water charges are determined annually, approved by Council and contained in the tariff book produced by the Municipality.
+- (1) The provisions of this policy, in respect of the supply of water to a customer, shall constitute the payment conditions of the Municipality as water services authority and water services provider, contemplated in sections 4 and 21 of the Water Services Act No. 108 of 1997. - (2) Service charges in respect of water shall be determined in accordance with metered consumption. - (3) Monthly accounts shall be rendered for water consumption and the customer shall effect payment thereof by the due date.

+- (4) Availability charges for water, where applicable, are levied annually for a specific financial year but recovered in monthly instalments to assist customers.
+In the case of the account of a customer being in arrear during a specific financial year the full amount becomes due and payable with immediate effect.
+With regards to pre-paid water meters, the monthly availability charge (or any potential accumulated availability charges) would need to be recovered first from any vended amount, before additional water units can be attributed for use on the consumer's prepaid water meter. - (5) The tariffs to calculate the water charges are determined annually, approved by Council and contained in the tariff book and related schedules produced by the Municipality. - (6) Prepaid water charges are paid for in advance and consumption of the credit available will be debited accordingly